Skip to content

-The monitor list clearly displays all configured monitors and provides key information such as alert strategies, creator, and updater.
+The monitor list clearly displays all configured monitors, providing key information such as alert strategies, creators, and updaters.
 It supports efficient management of monitors through search, filtering, and import functions.
-Additionally, you can directly jump to view the incident records and operation logs triggered by the monitor, ensuring transparency and traceability of the monitor's status and behavior.
+Additionally, you can directly jump to view the incident records and operation logs triggered by the monitors, ensuring transparency and traceability of monitor status and behavior.

 For a single monitor rule, you can perform the following operations:

-- Manual Trigger Test: Supports manual triggering of monitor detection, mute rules take effect, and an event is generated and alerts are sent after triggering.
+• Manual Trigger Detection: Supports manually triggering monitor detection, with mute rules taking effect.
+After triggering, an event is generated and an alert is sent.

-- View Related Events: You can view the unrecovered events triggered by this monitor and perform Incident Management.
+• View Related Events: You can view the unresolved events triggered by this monitor and perform Event Management.

-- You can delete the monitor, and the data cannot be recovered after deletion, but the event data is retained.
+• You can delete the monitor.
+After deletion, the data cannot be recovered, but the event data is retained.

 You can perform batch enable, disable, delete, and export operations on monitors.